btkcodedev/analysr/README.md

 - **Advanced Text Analysis:** Delve deeper into the nuances of customer language.
 - **Groq Business Analytics:** Access data-driven insights to inform your growth strategy.
 - **Keyphrase Analysis:** Identify and analyze key phrases that matter to your customers.
-- **Competitor Comparison:** Benchmark your performance against competitors.
+- **Competitive advantage:** Benchmark your reviews to know your current positive/negative sentiment advantage.

 ## 🛠️ Technology Stack